 they will be sorted by their internal Lucene doc id (which is unrelated to the

-_uid) by default.
-However these doc ids could be different across
+_id) by default.
+However these doc ids could be different across copies of

-copies of the same shard.
-So by always hitting the same shard, we would get
+the same shard.
+So by always hitting the same shard, we would get more

 If you notice that two documents with the same content get different scores or that an exact match is not ranked first, then the issue might be related to sharding.
 By default, Elasticsearch makes each shard responsible for producing its own scores.
 However since index statistics are an important contributor to the scores, this only works well if shards have similar index statistics.
 The assumption is that since documents are routed evenly to shards by default, then index statistics should be very similar and scoring would work as expected.
 However in the event that you either:

 - or have too little data in your index